jakoch/phantomjs-installer/README.md

 All PhantomJS files reside there, especially the `examples`.

 3. **Installation into `/bin` folder**
-The binary is then copied from `./vendor/jakoch/phantomjs` to your `/bin` folder.
+The binary is then copied from `./vendor/jakoch/phantomjs` to your composer configured `bin-dir` folder.